rodriguezmeza/cTreeBalls/README.md

 **c**orrelations function computation with **T**ree/**B**alls methods (short-name **cBalls**) is a C code for computing correlation functions using tree and balls methods.
 So far can compute 2-point correlation function (2pcf) and 3-point correlation function (3pcf) for counts and scalar fields like convergence, the relevant scalar field in weak lensing.

 Complete documentation will be found here: [documentation](https://ctreeballs.readthedocs.io/en/latest/).
+There is also a complete but brief html version the man (linux manual) version [man](https://github.com/rodriguezmeza/cTreeBalls/blob/main/docs/man/cballs.html).

 ## Compiling and getting started

 Download the code by cloning it from https://github.com/rodriguezmeza/cTreeBalls.

 Dependencies: cBalls optionally needs gsl version 2.7.1 and cfitsio version 4.4.1 installed in your system.
-Go to web page https://www.gnu.org/software/gsl/ for details or ask to your system administrator.
+Sources are included.
+Therefore no need to make any changes.
+In case of problems go to web page https://www.gnu.org/software/gsl/ for details or ask to your system administrator.
 Make necessary changes in `Makefile_machine` file and look up for `GSL`.
 But in case you have problems installing GSL just set it off (switched off: USEGSL = 0) in `Makefile_settings`, the basic distribution will run okey.
-I/O cfitsio library is set it OFF.
-Can be set it ON in `addons/Makefile_settings`.
+I/O cfitsio library is set it ON.
+Can be set it OFF in `addons/Makefile_settings`.

 Go to the cTreeBalls directory (`cd cTreeBalls/`) and compile (`make clean; make`).
 If the first compilation attempt fails, you may need to open the Makefile_machine file and adapt the name of the compiler (default: gcc), of the optimization flag (default: `-O4 -ffast-math`) and of the OpenMP flag (default: `-fopenmp`; this flag is facultative, you are free to compile without OpenMP if you don't want parallel execution; note that you need the version 4.2 or higher of gcc to be able to compile with `-fopenmp`).
-The code has been tested with gcc version 10 and would be working with version 11, 12.
+The code has been tested with gcc version 10 and 12 and would be working with version 11, and 13.
 (In particular, for compiling on Mac >= 10.9 despite of the clang incompatibility with OpenMP).

 To check that the code runs, if you are in `cTreeBalls` directory, type: